 Along with this, they are also high in umami, giving them their rich, savory flavor.

-No need to wash your shiitakes with water or even clean them.
+There is no need to wash your shiitakes with water or even clean them.

-The reason for this is due to the fact that the majority of shiitakes are cultivated and not foraged.
+The reason for this is due to the fact that the majority of shiitakes are cultivated and not foraged

 If you feel you need to clean them, simply wipe the caps with a moist paper towel.

-This is how the chef’s do it!
+This is how the chef’s do it, though!

 But if you must wash them with water, you may...